The API Management Theory

 2. API Product Managers

-Which leads to another trend of late: some of the forerunners are assigning API Product Managers to manage the many business capability APIs, external APIs, and imported third-party APIs, with visibility on what’s running where or expected versus actual performance.
-Take a look for yourself — it’s out there, and the job list is growing monthly.
+This leads to another trend of late: some of the forerunners are assigning API Product Managers to manage the many business capability APIs, external APIs, and imported third-party APIs, with visibility on what’s running where or expected versus actual performance.

 With API Product Managers, the business can lay down 70 ideas for this new role to clarify which are closest to launch-ready.
 API Product Managers are responsible for supporting the ability — take /Policy for example – so they’re able to assign and prioritize whatever supports that capability.